writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

    that prevented the execution of the requested operation.
 Must be present if and only if a *service error* has occurred.
 This field is referred to as **the response service error object**.

-If present, the `error` field is an **error object**.
+If present, the `error` field is an **error** object.
 The latter is defined as a *JSON object* with the following fields:

-1. `code` — A *JSON string* that represents the error code.
+1. `code` — A *JSON string* that represents the *error code*.
 Must always be present.
 2. `data` — A *JSON value* of the error-specific format.
-The precise format is defined together with the definition of the corresponding error code.
-If no definition of the `data` field is given for an error code, this field must be absent if such error is returned.
+The precise format is defined together with the definition of the corresponding *error code*.
+If no definition of the `data` field is given for an *error code*, this field must be absent if such error is returned.

 The list of defined request paths is as follows: